Pretty Pink Tulip Tablescape for Valentine’s Day

 Step 2Begin the Centerpiece

-As the base for my centerpiece I used a rectangle brass tray that is 31 X 10 inches.
-I bought it at a local store called Mary Cates several years ago and have used multiple times for different seasonal table and home decor vignettes.
+As the base for my centerpiece, I used a rectangular brass tray measuring 31 x 10 inches.
+I bought it at a local store called Mary Cates several years ago and have used it multiple times for different seasonal table and home decor vignettes.

 brass rectangle tray on pink and white check tablescape